michaelchadwick/michaelchadwick.info/blog/_posts/2022/2022-10-25-bogdle-is-live.md

 ## TECH

-The technology stack is all custom HTML, CSS, and <a href="http://vanilla-js.com">Vanilla JS</a> for the most part.
-Wordle uses <a href="https://vuejs.org">VueJS</a>, I believe, and I definitely cribbed a lot from its general document structure, but there's no framework generating Bogdle's template.
+The technology stack is all custom HTML, CSS, and [Vanilla JS](http://vanilla-js.com) for the most part.
+Wordle uses [VueJS](https://vuejs.org), I believe, and I definitely cribbed a lot from its general document structure, but there's no framework generating Bogdle's template.

 PHP is used to pick the daily seed word and make sure each 24 hour period serves a unique seed.
 I found a lot of sites use client-side time to pick their daily puzzles, which means that you can change your local system clock to "hack" the game to any day you want, but Bogdle uses server time so it always gives you the "correct" puzzle based on its clock.